Get Krack!n: Reception

 The last episode of the second series of Get Krack!n, featuring Miranda Tapsell and Nakkiah Lui and co-written by Lui, trended on Twitter, and was widely lauded as hilarious, ground-breaking, hard-hitting satire.
 It drew an angry response from right-wing commentator Andrew Bolt.
+Marie Claire called it a "must-watch for all Austrlians".
+Allison Whittaker wrote in The Guardian: "Get Krack!n's season finale was the most nourishing despair I have felt in a long time...
+And in its finale, Get Krack!n showed us the grit-teeth, half-chortling nihilism of the colonised that has long governed the lives of Indigenous women like me, driven expertly by Miranda Tapsell and Nakkiah Lui, with Lui as co-writer".